EA Straddle Strategy

 EA thesis for this straddle

 EA straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-EA positions also carry Communication Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move EA alongside the broader basket even when EA-specific fundamentals are unchanged.
+EA positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move EA alongside the broader basket even when EA-specific fundamentals are unchanged.
 Always rebuild the position from current EA chain quotes before placing a trade.

 Frequently asked questions